aclaycomb0004/Proj-Class-2020/README.md

 2. There will be buttons on the home page to select the way the user will search for a book (i.e, Search by Title, Search by Author).

 3. There will be a carousel on the home page that displays various top selling books rated by the New York Times.

+4. There will be a random useless fact generated at the bottom of the page every time the page loads.

 # Milestones